Cyckey/Sozu/docs/guide/torrenting/getting-started.md

-# Torrent Guide

-## What is a Torrent?
+# What is a Torrent?

 Torrenting is a peer-to-peer (P2P) file sharing protocol that allows users to share files directly with each other rather than downloading from a central server.
+This decentralized approach enhances download speeds and reduces strain on individual servers.

 ### How Torrenting Works

 1. **Decentralized System**: Unlike traditional downloads where you get a file from a single server, torrenting distributes the downloading process across multiple users (peers).
 2. **Key Components**:
    - **Seeders**: Users who have the complete file and share it
-   - **Leechers**: Users who are downloading the file and only have portions
+   - **Leechers**: Users who are downloading the file (may share partial content)
-   - **Trackers**: Servers that coordinate connections between peers
+   - **Trackers**: Servers that coordinate connections between peers (DHT/PEX can bypass)
    - **Torrent File/Magnet Link**: Contains metadata needed to find and download the content
+   - **Swarm**: Collective group of all peers (seeders + leechers) sharing a torrent

 3. **Process**:
-   - You download a small .torrent file or click a magnet link
+   - Download a .torrent file (metadata) or use a magnet link (trackerless)
-   - Your torrent client connects to trackers and other peers
+   - Torrent client connects to trackers/swarm using the metadata
-   - You download pieces of the file from multiple sources simultaneously
+   - File is downloaded in pieces from multiple sources simultaneously
-   - Once you have the complete file, you can continue "seeding" (sharing) with others
+   - Completed files are automatically shared (seeded) with others

 ## Getting Started

 ### Basic Torrent Usage

-1. **Install a torrent client** from the recommendations below
+1. **Install a torrent client** (qBittorrent recommended)
-2. **Find a torrent** from a reputable source (usually a .torrent file or magnet link)
+2. **Find a torrent** via .torrent file or magnet link
-3. **Open the torrent** in your client (either by clicking the magnet link or opening the .torrent file)
+3. **Open in client** (magnet links auto-start, .torrent files need manual import)
-4. **Select download location** and which files to download (if applicable)
+4. **Select download location/files**
-5. **Wait for download** to complete
-6. **Consider seeding** after downloading to help the community
+5. **Monitor download progress** (speed depends on seeders/your connection)
+6. **Seed after completion** (maintain at least 1:1 ratio)

 ## Important Considerations